patrickeharris/FortuneMC-Withers/README.md

-# fortunemc-withers
+# FortuneMC-Withers
 A little plugin I made for the factions server FortuneMC to nerf withers so that they would better fit with the factions climate.
+The plugin is made to run on Spigot 1.12.2.
 Changes the following for withers on FortuneMC:

 1. Withers will spawn with 50% of their normal, vanilla max health.